-The user must be aware that the TAP controller clock only operates at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
+The user must be aware that the TAP controller clock can only operate at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
 Because there is a large difference in the clock frequencies, it is possible that during the Capture-DR state, an input or output undergoes a transition.
-The TAP then tries to capture a signal while in transition (metastable state).
-This does not harm the device but there is no guarantee as to the value that is captured.
-Repeatable results are not possible.
+The TAP may then try to capture a signal while in transition (metastable state).
+This does not harm the device, but there is no guarantee as to the value that is captured.
+Repeatable results may not be possible.

-To guarantee that the boundary scan register captures the correct value of a signal, the SRAM signal is stabilized long enough to meet the TAP controller's capture setup plus hold times ($t{\rm CS}$ and $t{\rm CH}$).
-The SRAM clock input is not captured correctly if there is no way in a design to stop (or slow) the clock during a SAM-PLE/PRELOAD instruction.
-If this is an issue, it is still possible to capture all other signals and simply ignore the value of the CK and $\overline{\rm CK}$ captured in the boundary scan register.
+To guarantee that the boundary scan register captures the correct value of a signal, the SRAM signal must be stabilized long enough to meet the TAP controller's capture setup plus hold times (t{CS} and t{CH}).
+The SRAM clock input might not be captured correctly if there is no way in a design to stop (or slow) the clock during a SAMPLE/PRELOAD instruction.
+If this is an issue, it is still possible to capture all other signals and simply ignore the value of the CK and \overline{CK} captured in the boundary scan register.

-Once the data is captured, it is possible to shift out the data by putting the TAP into the Shift-DR state.
+After the data is captured, it is possible to shift out the data by putting the TAP into the Shift-DR state.
 This places the boundary scan register between the TDI and TDO pins.